-nce you're out of the ULA prison and have your freedom back, you'd like to think your problems are over.

-Once the certification process is complete, you'll be moved from unlimited licences to a set number of perpetual licences.
+Once you're out of the ULA prison and have your freedom back, you'd like to think your problems are over.
+Once the certification process is complete, you'll be moved from unlimited licences to a set number of perpetual licences - that's fair enough.

 But you'll still be paying the same support fees you were paying under the ULA.

-It's very likely your single combined support bill will have a whole host of products you are paying support for but not currently using.
+It's very likely your single combined support bill will have a whole host of products you are paying support for but not using at this point.

-Even if your ULA was just one term, these fees are bad enough.

-But if you saw two, three or more terms with the support fees stacking each time, you'll be left paying millions for support.
+Even if your ULA was just one term, these support and maintenance fees are bad enough.
+But if you saw two, three or more terms with the support fees stacking each time, you'll be left paying out millions in support fees.
 This is a maintenance price meant for a ULA, which you don't even have anymore!